How to Use UTM Parameters to Track Email Clicks (with Examples)

 Inconsistent Naming

 Your marketing team will have a variety of individuals with a variety in their level of understanding of your campaigns as well as in their experience with building UTMs.
-It can be difficult to stay consistent across the team.
-One common mistake that we see is about confusing medium with source.
+Without proper guidelines for UTM codes in email campaigns, team members may inadvertently create inconsistencies that fragment your data.

 The utm_medium tag should always be ‘email.’
 But the utm_source for email varies from campaign to campaign.
 You can use it to designate a mailing list or name your email marketing tool (ex: mailchimp activecampaign, klaviyo, hubspot).